 You should include details of your publications, as follows:

-• Work in progress or completed but not yet published, including proofs and pre-prints, must not be included.
+- Work in progress but not yet completed must not be included;

-• Please note the points above are intended as guidance only.
-Applicants are encouraged to follow disciplinary norms when preparing their publications list, which may differ from the above.
+- Please note the points above are intended as guidance only.
+You are encouraged to follow disciplinary norms when preparing their publications list, which may differ from the above.

-*It is recognised that page numbers and numbers of pages may not be available for online publications.
+*It is recognised that page numbers may not be available for online publications.

-Work is regarded as published if it is traceable in ordinary catalogues and if copies are obtainable at the time of application, or at some previous time, by members of the public through normal trade channels; proofs of papers and pre-prints not yet published are not submissible.
+All research and research-led publications that are publicly available** for consideration (i.e. copies are obtainable at the time of application, or at some previous time, by members of the public through normal trade channels) can be included in your publications list.

 Non-standard contributions:

-For disciplines where the communication of research results is not, or is only partly, in the form of conventional scholarly publication, other forms of contribution should be listed.
+For disciplines where the communication of research results is not, or is only partly, in the form of conventional scholarly publication, other forms of contribution should be listed in the “Other Scholarly Contributions” section of the application form (see above).

 Co-authored and multi-authored publications

-Applicants should provide details of their role and contribution in co-authored and multi-authored publications, as explained in the section on the Personal Statement.
+You should provide details of your role and contribution in co-authored and multi-authored publications, as explained in the section on the Personal Statement.

-Evidence of teaching and/or researcher development (to the extent relevant in each case) should include:
+Evidence of teaching and researcher development (to the extent relevant in each case) should include:

 Samples of course descriptions, hand-outs, bibliographies, summary evidence of student and/or researcher feedback may be included, up to a maximum of ten sides of A4.